Finiteness of pointed maps to moduli spaces of polarized varieties: Abstract

 \section{Abstract}

-We prove a finiteness result for pointed maps to the base space of a family of polarized varieties with maximal variation in moduli.
-A key ingredient is a new criterion for the rigidity of pointed maps.
+We establish a finiteness result for pointed maps to the base space $U$ of a smooth projective family of varieties with maximal variation in moduli.
+For its proof, we establish the rigidity of pointed maps to a (not necessarily compact) variety which is hyperbolic modulo a proper closed subset.
+Together with Viehweg's hyperbolicity conjecture on the bigness of log-canonical bundles of moduli spaces, resolved by Campana--P\u{a}un, we derive an optimal dimension bound on the Hom scheme from a curve to $U$ among other applications.